 Australia is an important part of our global business; we have operated in the country for nearly 20 years.
 See how we contribute to economy and society, and engage with communities.

-We employ approximately 18,000 people in Australia, across the mining and agricultural industries – with a focus on coal, copper, nickel, oil, zinc, cotton, grain and oilseeds.
+We employ approximately 18,000 people in Australia, across the mining and agricultural industries – with a focus on coal, copper, nickel, oil and zinc.

 We have operations across three Australian states and the Northern Territory; numerous port facilities; and offices in Sydney, Melbourne and Brisbane.